i

 1. Cost-effective

-WordPress is open source.
-Anyone can download the software for free and customise it to their liking.
-You don’t need an expensive, custom-made website, but you can manage your site yourself to save costs.
+WordPress is open-source, meaning anyone can download the software for free and customise it to their liking.
+You don’t need an expensive, custom-made website, and you can manage your site yourself to save costs.

 Create your website with WordPress